victoraldecoa/monads-intro/README.md

 [The Absolute Best Intro to Monads For Software Engineers](https://youtu.be/C2w45qRc3aU), which I totally recommend.

-For a fancier, more "real-life" example, go to [client-schema](./src/http_client/client_schema.clj).
+For a Clojure error treatment exercise (using only Either, and drifting away from Monads, honestly), go to [client-schema](./src/http_client/client_schema.clj).
 It mixes all types of patterns, throwing exceptions, returning exceptions and returning monads and uses [fmnoise/flow](https://github.com/fmnoise/flow) to treat them gracefully.
 If it gets too overwhelming, check the other files in the same folder, which solves the same problem one pattern at a time.

 ## Project Guide for the Deeper Dive